AnvilDeveloperNetwork/ReactJS-Under-the-Hood/README.md

 ## Render Boilerplating

 Ok so here is some boilerplate for what our render function will do.
-The only argument to our render function will be a DOM node retuned from a call to createElement.
+The only argument to our render function will be a virtual DOM node retuned from a call to createElement.

 First, we need to create an actual DOM node using the document api.
 You may recognize the document object from using something like `document.getElementById()`.
 This document object offers a lot more functionality that you can find [here](https://developer.mozilla.org/en-US/docs/Web/API/Document).